AjNavneet/TimeSeries-ARIMA-MLOps-GCP-Flask/readme.md

-# Time Series ARIMA Model with MLOps on GCP using uWSGI Flask
+# Time Series ARIMA Model with MLOps on Google Cloud Platform (GCP) using uWSGI Flask

 ## Business Objective

-A time series is simply a series of data points ordered in time.
-In a time-series, time is often the independent variable, and the goal is usually to make a forecast for the future.
-Time series data can be helpful for many applications in day-to-day activities like:
+A time series is a series of data points ordered in time, where time is often the independent variable.
+Time series data is valuable for various applications, such as:

-- Tracking daily, hourly, or weekly weather data
+- Tracking weather data at different intervals
-- Monitoring changes in application performance
+- Monitoring application performance changes
-- Medical devices to visualize vitals in real-time
+- Visualizing real-time vital statistics in medical devices

-Auto-Regressive Integrated Moving Average (ARIMA) model is one of the more popular and widely used statistical methods for time-series forecasting.
-ARIMA is an acronym that stands for Auto-Regressive Integrated Moving Average.
-It is a class of statistical algorithms that captures the standard temporal dependencies unique to time-series data.
-The model is used to understand past data or predict future data in a series.
-It's used when a metric is recorded in regular intervals, from fractions of a second to daily, weekly, or monthly periods.
+The Auto-Regressive Integrated Moving Average (ARIMA) model is a widely used statistical method for time-series forecasting.
+ARIMA stands for Auto-Regressive Integrated Moving Average and is used to analyze and predict time-series data.
+It is suitable for metrics recorded at regular intervals, from fractions of a second to daily, weekly, or monthly periods.
+ARIMAX and SARIMAX are extensions of the ARIMA model.

-ARIMAX (Auto-Regressive Integrated Moving Average Exogenous) is an extension of the ARIMA model, and similarly, SARIMAX (Seasonal Auto-Regressive Integrated Moving Average with Exogenous factors) is also an updated version of the ARIMA model.

-MLOps is a set of practices that aims to deploy and maintain machine learning models in production reliably and efficiently.
-Today, many organizations are turning towards machine learning and Artificial intelligence.
-AI-based applications promise to deliver new levels of competitiveness, intelligence, and automation for businesses.
-MLOps is a means of continuous delivery and deployment of these machine learning models.
-Practicing MLOps means that you advocate for automation and monitoring at all steps of ML system construction, including integration, testing, releasing, deployment, and infrastructure management.
+MLOps is a set of practices that ensure reliable and efficient deployment and maintenance of machine learning models in production.
+Many organizations are adopting machine learning and artificial intelligence to gain a competitive edge, automate processes, and make data-driven decisions.
+MLOps advocates for automation and monitoring at all stages of machine learning system development, including integration, testing, releasing, deployment, and infrastructure management.

 ---

 ## Data Description

-The dataset is "Call centers" data.
-This data is at the month level wherein the calls are segregated at the domain level as the call center operates for various domains.
-There are also external regressors like the number of channels and the number of phone lines which essentially indicate the traffic prediction of the in-house analyst and the resources available.
-The total number of rows are 132 and the number of columns are 8:
+The dataset contains "Call centers" data, recorded at the monthly level.
+The dataset categorizes calls by domain as the call center operates for various domains.
+It also includes external regressors like the number of phone lines and channels, which indicate traffic prediction and resource availability.
+The dataset has 132 rows and 8 columns:

-- Month, healthcare, telecom, banking, technology, insurance, number of phonelines, and number of channels.
+- Month, healthcare, telecom, banking, technology, insurance, number of phone lines, and number of channels.

 ---

 ## Aim

-- To build an ARIMA model on the given dataset.
+- Build an ARIMA model using the provided dataset.

-- To create an end-to-end machine learning development process to design, build, and manage reproducible, testable, and evolvable machine learning models using Google Cloud Platform (GCP).
+- Create an end-to-end machine learning development process on Google Cloud Platform (GCP) to design, build, and manage reproducible, testable, and evolvable machine learning models.

 ---

 ## Tech Stack

-- **Language**: `Python`
+- **Language**: Python
-- **Services**: `pandas`, `numpy`, `matplotlib`, `seaborn`, `statsmodels`, `scipy` , `GCP`, `uWSGI`, `Flask`, `Kubernetes`, `Docker`
+- **Libraries**: pandas, numpy, matplotlib, seaborn, statsmodels, scipy
+- **Cloud Services**: Google Cloud Platform (GCP)
+- **Web Technologies**: uWSGI, Flask
+- **Containerization**: Docker
+- **Container Orchestration**: Kubernetes

 ---

 ## Approach

-1. Import the required libraries and read the dataset
+1. Import the necessary libraries and load the dataset.
-2. Perform descriptive analysis
+2. Perform descriptive analysis.
-3. Exploratory Data Analysis (EDA)
+3. Explore the data through Exploratory Data Analysis (EDA) and data visualization.
-    - Data Visualization
-4. Check for white noise
+4. Check for white noise and random walk in the time series.
-5. Check for Random Walk
-6. Perform Stationarity tests
-    - Augmented Dickey-Fuller test
-    - KPSS test
-7. Seasonal decomposition plot
+5. Conduct stationarity tests, including Augmented Dickey-Fuller and KPSS tests.
+6. Create a seasonal decomposition plot.
-8. Holt Winter Exponential Smoothing
+7. Apply Holt Winter Exponential Smoothing.
-    - Create and fit the model
-    - Make predictions on the model
-    - Plot the results
-9. ARIMA model
+8. Develop an ARIMA model:
-    - Create models with varying lag values
+    - Experiment with different lag values.
-    - Compare these models using log-likelihood and AIC values
+    - Compare models using log-likelihood and AIC values.
-    - Check with the LLR test
+    - Conduct the LLR test.
-    - ACF Plots of residuals
+    - Analyze ACF plots of residuals.
-10. ARIMAX model
-    - Create a model
+9. Implement an ARIMAX model.
-    - ACF plots of residuals
+    - Analyze ACF plots of residuals.
-11. SARIMAX model
-    - Create a model
+10. Explore SARIMAX modeling.
-    - ACF plots of residuals
+    - Analyze ACF plots of residuals.

-#### CLOUD BUILD TRIGGER

-- In your GCP console, create a new cloud build trigger.
+### Cloud Build Trigger

+- Create a new Cloud Build trigger in the GCP console.
-- Point the trigger to your source repository.
+- Link the trigger to your source repository.

-#### GOOGLE KUBERNETES ENGINE (GKE)
+### Google Kubernetes Engine (GKE)

-- From the console launch a Kubernetes cluster.
+- Launch a Kubernetes cluster from the console.
 - Connect to the cluster and create the following two files:
   - `deployment.yaml`
   - `service.yaml`
-- Copy the code for both files from the "Kubernetes Files" folder in the cloned repository.
+- Copy the code from the "Kubernetes Files" folder in the cloned repository.
 - Execute the following commands:
   - `kubectl apply -f deployment.yaml`
   - `kubectl apply -f service.yaml`
-- Get the name of the deployment with the following command:
-  - `kubectl get deployments`
+- Obtain the deployment name with the command: `kubectl get deployments`

-#### CLOUD PUB/SUB
+### Cloud Pub/Sub

-- Create a Pub/Sub topic with the name `cloud-build`.
+- Create a Pub/Sub topic named `cloud-build`.
-- Provide a subscription for the topic, which is to trigger a cloud function.
+- Set up a subscription to trigger a cloud function.

-#### CLOUD FUNCTIONS
+### Cloud Functions

-- From Pub/Sub console launch the cloud function window.
+- Launch the cloud function from the Pub/Sub console.
-- Provide the following Environment variables through the GUI console:
+- Configure environment variables through the GUI console, including `PROJECT`, `ZONE`, `CLUSTER`, and `DEPLOYMENT`.
-  - `PROJECT` (project name)
-  - `ZONE` (Region in which the project is deployed, ex. uscentral-1)
-  - `CLUSTER` (Name of the Kubernetes cluster created earlier)
-  - `DEPLOYMENT` (Name of the deployment inside the Kubernetes cluster)
-- Copy the program code and `requirements.txt` files for the cloud function from the `cloud-function-trigger` folder.
+- Copy the code and `requirements.txt` files for the cloud function from the `cloud-function-trigger` folder.
-- Configure the Entrypoint for the cloud function as `onNewImage`.
+- Set the Entrypoint for the cloud function as `onNewImage`.
 - Deploy the function.

-After successful deployment, make a commit to the source repository and the following will happen in sequence:
+After successful deployment, commit changes to the source repository, triggering the following sequence:

-- Cloud Build will push a message to Pub/Sub upon successful build.
+- Cloud Build sends a message to Pub/Sub upon successful build.
-- Pub/Sub will trigger the cloud function.
+- Pub/Sub triggers the cloud function.
-- Cloud function will deploy the new image on Kubernetes.
+- The cloud function deploys the new image on Kubernetes.
-- To test the deployment, check the logs on Kubernetes cluster using the following command:
+- To test the deployment, check the logs on the Kubernetes cluster using the following commands:
   - `kubectl get pods`
   - `kubectl logs <pod name>`

-The deployment will reflect in the logs as well as in the endpoints.
+The deployment status is reflected in the logs and endpoints.

 ---

-## Folder Structure Info
+## Folder Structure

-1. **Input** - Data-chillers.csv
+1. **Input**: Contains the "Data-chillers.csv" dataset.
-2. **Kubernetes files** - this folder contains all the required files to trigger Kubernetes
+2. **Kubernetes files**: Includes files to trigger Kubernetes.
-3. **MLPipeline** - this folder contains all the functions put into different Python files
+3. **MLPipeline**: Contains functions in different Python files.
-4. **Notebook** - the time series ARIMA notebook
+4. **Notebook**: The time series ARIMA notebook.
-5. **Output** - the model that is saved in the (.pkl format)
+5. **Output**: Stores the model in (.pkl) format.
-6. `__init__.py` - required empty file
+6. `__init__.py`: An empty required file.
-7. `Dockerfile` - The Docker image
+7. `Dockerfile`: The Docker image configuration.
-8. **Engine** - File where the MLPipeline files are called
+8. **Engine**: Where the MLPipeline files are called.
-9. `Main.py` - file to host Flask API
+9. `Main.py`: Hosts the Flask API.
-10. `Readme` - explains the entire approach /steps
+10. `Readme`: Provides an explanation of the entire approach and steps.
-11. `Requirements.txt` - all the required libraries
+11. `Requirements.txt`: Lists all required libraries.
-12. `Uwsgi.ini` - uWSGI configuration file
+12. `Uwsgi.ini`: uWSGI configuration file.

 ---

 ## Key Concepts Explored

-1. Time series
+- Time series analysis
-2. White Noise detection
-3. Random Walk detection
+- Detection of white noise and random walk
-4. Stationarity test
+- Stationarity tests
-5. Seasonality plot
+- Seasonal decomposition
-6. Holt Winter Exponential Smoothing model
+- Holt Winter Exponential Smoothing
-7. ARIMA model
+- ARIMA modeling
-8. ACF plots
+- ACF plots and statistical tests
-9. Log-likelihood and AIC test
-10. ARIMAX model
+- ARIMAX modeling
-11. SARIMAX model
+- SARIMAX modeling
-12. MLOps architecture in Google Cloud Platform (GCP)
+- MLOps architecture on Google Cloud Platform
-13. Understanding of Flask and uWSGI model files
+- Flask and uWSGI for web applications
-14. Understanding and building of Docker images
-15. Understanding of Kubernetes architecture
-16. Various components on GCP
-17. Learn how to create a cloud repository in GCP
-18. Learn how to clone the git repository with the source repository
-19. Learn how to commit changes in the source repository
-20. Cloud build component and create a trigger
-21. Understand the Pub/Sub component
-22. Cloud Shell editor
-23. Flask deployment
-24. Understanding the cloud function
+- Docker image creation
-25. Kubernetes deployment
+- Kubernetes orchestration
+- Google Cloud Platform components
+- Cloud Build triggers
+- Pub/Sub messaging
+- Cloud Functions for automation

 ---